capaj/Democracy-2.0/README.txt

 Clientside language is Czech, I don't plan on supporting any other languages just yet.
 All code and comments are written in english.

-©GNU General Public License
+There are a few client side mocks for this app available for viewing here: http://plnkr.co/users/capaj ©GNU General Public License